h3abionet/h3aphenstds/Rare & Developmental Disorders Toolkit v2.0/README.md

 ## Description

 The Rare & Developmental (R&D) Disorder toolkit can be used to collect essential phenotypes associated with R&D related research, including: Birth History, Neurodevelopmental History, Epilepsy and System Anomalies.
-The following document establishes guidelines (particularly applicable in Africa) on how to use the toolkit and collect detailed, relevant and harmonized phenotype and exposure data for research.

 ## Phenotypes